 Whether you manage one property or twenty, build fire safety into your regular maintenance schedule:

-- At each new tenancy: Test all alarms, document results on the move-in inspection form, and give the tenant written confirmation that alarms are working
+- At each new tenancy: Test all alarms, document results on the move-in inspection report, and give the tenant written confirmation that alarms are working

 - Annually: Re-test all alarms, check manufacture dates, replace any unit older than 10 years